KillerXAkshat/Adventure-Game/README.md

 # Adventure Game

 ## Description
-A short adventure game that was done with Python for Udacity Adventure Game Project.
+A short adventure game that was done with Python for Udacity Project.

 ## How to play